Informal Justice Court: scalable model

 The Informal Justice Court is set-up as an action-research program which aims to identify the challenges and possible solutions of the pre-trial detention in Lagos and to explore how the informal justice court can be scaled to other prisons in Nigeria and abroad.
 The inmates together with a team of theatermakers, lawyers, artists and scholars will thus learn by doing.

-What creative and innovative solutions from the project can be used to improve the pre-trial situation in Lagos?
-And what insights can be gained from the project for the pre-trial situation internationally?
 How can the Informal Justice Court and the use of theater become a model that can help improve and accelerate access to justice and increase the chance of reintegration of awaiting trial inmates?